lgnbhl/felixl.github.io/_posts/2018-05-09-forecasting.md

     ## $ Effektiver.Datendownload.pro.Kanton.und.Stunde.in.GB    <fct> 2241.0...

 The three datasets are well structured.
-We can join them together to build a unique dataset and to make some cleaning.
+We can join them together to build a unique dataset and make some cleaning.

 ``` r
 library(lubridate)